Beautiful Things from Others

-We wouldn't want to miss the wonderfully soft blankets by Natalie from her Blanket Store in Frankfurt am Main.
+We wouldn't want to miss Natalie's wonderfully soft blankets from her Blanket Store in Frankfurt am Main.
 We are particularly fond of the blankets with cashmere from Spain.
-All blankets are made from 100% pure natural fibers and woven in countries all over the world.
+All blankets are made of 100% pure natural fibres and are woven under fair conditions in countries all over the world.

 Our friend Bernhard makes wonderfully soft bags out of leather.
 We both carry a Noto bag - a very small and a very large one, how can it be otherwise ; ) The small Nobiko bag is a space saver and the large Chika bag is like a magic cylinder - everything fits in but not everything comes out again.